-* The payment details can be found in the registration form.
+* The payment details can be found in the online registration form.

-* Listeners can download registration form here.
+* Listeners can fill in the online registration form here.
 For preparing materials for all delegates in advance, please send us the filled registration form before May 25 even if you want to make payment onsite.

 ICFET 2019 conference proceedings indexed by EI Compendex